-A sample size of 258 patients (86 evaluable patients completing the study per treatment group) will provide at least 90% power to detect a treatment difference of 4 CH attacks in the monthly average (assuming a common standard deviation [SD] of 8 CH attacks) at a 2-sided alpha level of 0.05.
+A sample size of 258 patients (86 evaluable patients completing the study per treatment group) will provide at least 90% power to detect a treatment difference of 1 CH attack in the weekly average (assuming a common standard deviation [SD] of 2 CH attacks) at a 2-sided alpha level of 0.05.
 Assuming a 14% discontinuation rate, approximately 300 patients will be randomized in the trial.